Maud Sulter: Zabat

 Maud Sulter defined "Zabat" as "a sacred dance performed by groups of thirteen", "an occasion of power", possibly the origin of witches sabbat, "Blackwomen's rite of passage".
 In this series of nine large-scale cibachrome photographs, contemporary black women artists, musicians and writers pose as ancient muses.
 Each portrait represented a different muse of Greek mythology.
 Sulter wrote a series of prose poems for each muse, titled "Zabat Narratives".

 Syrcas

 An art series named in Welsh "Syrcas" (English translation: Circus) was produced by Sulter in 1993, and is about reviving the forgotten history of black Europeans during the Holocaust and their genocide.
 It includes a fictional character related to the historical background of her piece created by Sulter named Monique.
 Sulter created a complementary poem called "Blood Money", which has been republished in English.
 You can access this poem by clicking this link.
 This series consists of a 16-work photomontage and is presented in five subdivided sets in close proximity.
 The photomontage artworks were created on top of postcards with landscapes on them and multiple layers of different images collaged.
 This work has been in an exhibition in the Chapelle de la Charité d'Arles, in Arles, France, in 2016.
-To view these works you can click this link and view pages 3-5.
+To view these works you can click this link and view pp. 3–5.